-Florida law requires that all drivers keep a safe distance between them and the car in front of them.
+Florida law requires that all drivers keep a safe distance from the car in front of them.
 Although there isn’t a specific number of feet to keep between cars, Florida Statute 316.0895 requires that a vehicle not follow another vehicle more closely than is “reasonable and prudent.”

-This is established precisely to give you enough time to react if the car in front of you suddenly stops.
-Therefore, if you do rear end the car in front of you, there’s a rebuttable presumption that you’re at fault.
+This law is established to give you enough time to react if the car in front of you suddenly stops.
+This is why if you rear-end the car in front of you, there’s generally a presumption that you are at fault.

-This presumption can be overcome by presenting evidence from which a jury could conclude that the front driver was negligent.
-This can be done by presenting witness testimony, surveillance video, or by any other means that would prove that the front driver was at fault.
+In a rear-end collision, the burden of proof is on the rear driver.
+Drivers can overcome the presumption of fault by presenting evidence that the other driver was negligent.
+This can include witness testimony, surveillance video, or other means to prove that the front driver was at fault.

 Common Injuries from Rear-End Collisions